owlbarn/tutorial/book/case-image-inception/README.md

 We have already introduced how these different types of layer work.
 You can think of `conv2d_bn` as an enhanced convolution layer.

-Based on this basic block, the aim in building Inception network is still to go deeper, but here the authors introduces the three type of *Inception Modules* as a unit of stacking layers.
+Based on this basic block, the aim in building Inception network is still to go deeper, but here the authors introduces the three types of *Inception Modules* as a unit of stacking layers.
 Each module factorise large kernels into smaller ones.
 Let's look at them one by one.